joergschultzelutter/core-aprs-client/docs/coreaprsclient_class.md

 ## Use of dynamic content for APRS bulletins additional to static bulletin content

-> [!INFO]
+> [!NOTE]
 > Optional extension; in most cases, you will not need to use this function.

 As [described in the framework documentation](configuration_subsections/config_bulletin.md), `core-aprs-framework` can send to the [APRS-IS](https://aprs-is.net/) framework at the user's request.
 The associated bulletin messages are stored as static content [in the configuration file](configuration_subsections/config_bulletin_messages.md).

 In addition to the static bulletin messages configured in the `core-aprs-client`'s configuration file, it is also possible to send dynamic bulletin messages.
 These could be, for example, special weather data that is only determined during the runtime of the bot. [mpad](https://www.github.com/joergschultzelutter/mpad) uses this, for example, to send out [hazard warnings from the local German weather service](https://github.com/joergschultzelutter/mpad/blob/master/docs/INSTALLATION.md#program-configuration).

+> [!IMPORTANT]
-The ability to send this dynamic data is provided by a variable of type ‘dict’. :heavy_exclamation_mark:**The associated dictionary within the class must always be replaced in its _entirety_**, as thread safety has only been implemented for this method. :heavy_exclamation_mark:
+> The ability to send this dynamic data is provided by a variable of type ‘dict’. :heavy_exclamation_mark:**The associated dictionary within the class must always be replaced in its _entirety_**, as thread safety has only been implemented for this method. :heavy_exclamation_mark:

 The following conditions apply: